GWR Toad: Preservation

 A sturdy and well built design offering a large enclosed open area, many Toads initially survived into a new life on industrial railways through being deemed "safe" by HM Railway Inspectorate to be used for the transport of workers.
 It was deemed effectively a small railway carriage.

 This generic safety approval was noted and followed initially by many railway preservation societies, who bought Toads to offer ride-on experiences on their developing lines.
 Hence the number of Toads that survived into preservation versus a number of other pre-grouping designs, and later British railways types, is relatively high.

 In fiction

-In The Railway Series children books by the Reverend W. Awdry, and on the Thomas the Tank Engine and Friends TV Series, the character Toad the Brake Van is based on a GWR Toad.
+In The Railway Series children's books by the Reverend W. Awdry and the TV series Thomas & Friends, a brake van character named Toad is based on and named after the GWR Toad.